Panorama/panorama/README.markdown

 *   [Git][]
 *   Qt 4.7 or later

-If you for some reason don't have access to Qt 4.7 (because it hasn't been released yet, for instance), do the following to gain access to Qt 4.6.1 and the Kinetic DeclarativeUI branch, which works just as well:
+If you for some reason don't have access to Qt 4.7 (because it doesn't exist yet, for instance), do the following to gain access to Qt 4.6.1 and the Kinetic DeclarativeUI branch, which works just as well:

 *   Clone [the Gitorious Qt Kinetic Git repository][qtrepo].
 *   Check out the `kinetic-declarativeui` branch.
+Try `kinetic-bauhaus` instead if `kinetic-declartiveui` won't compile.
 *   Compile the distribution via the usual `./configure; gmake -j4; gmake install` procedure.
 Note that this will take quite some time.